Educational Leadership (Master of Science)

 - Notarized Felony Conviction and Mental Capacity Statement

 - Background check: all prospective students must successfully pass a background check before being admitted to the program unconditionally

-Cost: $525 per credit hour, 2016-2017 rate, plus university and technology fees.
+Cost: $545 per credit hour, 2017-2018 rate, plus university and technology fees.
 By completing your application for admission, you will automatically be considered for a scholarship.
-Special consideration will be given to Catholic school educators.
-See below.

 Creighton offers generous Ignatian Leader-Scholar awards for graduate students in the educational leadership master’s degree program who work in PK-12 schools.
 By completing your application for admission, you will automatically be considered for a scholarship.
 The information contained in your admissions file will be used to determine your scholarship.
 Scholarships will be based on experience, academic record, recommendations, and your brief personal essay that states your professional goals and your reasons for seeking a Creighton degree in Educational Leadership, especially in light of the University’s and Education Department’s mission.
 Special scholarship consideration will be given to Catholic school educators.
 Scholarships are renewable based on performance in the master’s degree program.